University of Gloucestershire

 Established in 1847, the University of Gloucestershire offers a rich heritage and vibrant student life, with campuses in Cheltenham and Gloucester.
 With a reputation as a specialist in sport, biosciences, teacher training, media, art and design and business, there are over 100 undergraduate courses to choose from.

 We help you to graduate the best you can be.
-A unique Future Plan is created for every student to ensure you make the most of every opportunity while you’re at university.
-You’ll have your own Personal Tutor to support you throughout your time with us, working with you to identify work and volunteering experience to enable you to achieve your future aspirations.
+We support you to create a unique Future Plan to ensure you make the most of every opportunity while you’re at university.
+You’ll have your own personal tutor to support you throughout your time with us, working with you to identify work and volunteering experience to enable you to achieve your future aspirations.

-That’s just one of the reasons why we’re top in the UK for ‘value added’ (Guardian University Guide 2016) – the improvement between a student’s entry qualifications and final degree result.
+That’s just one of the reasons why we’re a top 10 new university for ‘value added’ (Guardian University Guide 2017) – the improvement between a student’s entry qualifications and final degree result.

 Join the conversation